joejag/techblog/_posts/2018-02-07-how-i-learned-mobbing.md

 Reminiscing has gotten me excited about the conference and the renowned mob programming experts leading the sessions.
 From [Woody Zuill](https://agilegamesnewengland.com/index.php/mob-programming-conference/41-session/204-facilitation-techniques) who popularised the method and [Llewellyn Falco](https://agilegamesnewengland.com/index.php/mob-programming-conference/41-session/217-test-driven-dev-in-a-mob) who gave mobbing its core practice of strong style pairing.

-I'm looking forward to [Dawna Jones'](https://agilegamesnewengland.com/index.php/mob-programming-conference/41-session/220-using-conflict) session on 'Using Conflict to Extend Collaboration Skills Needed for Mob Programming' and seeing [Jessica Kerr](https://agilegamesnewengland.com/index.php/mob-programming-conference/41-session/209-coding-new-world-typescript) guiding us to mob in a new language.
+I'm looking forward to [Dawna Jones'](https://agilegamesnewengland.com/index.php/mob-programming-conference/41-session/220-using-conflict) session on 'Using Conflict to Extend Collaboration Skills Needed for Mob Programming' and seeing [Jessica Kerr](https://agilegamesnewengland.com/index.php/mob-programming-conference/41-session/209-coding-new-world-typescript) guide us to mob in a new language.

 If you can make the conference, then I'll see you there.
 If not then give mobbing a chance.
 It took me six years, and I don't want to go back.